1,000+ Opportunities

 InnovateNV is funded in part through a Cooperative Agreement with the U.S. Small Business Administration.

-Based on current listing details, eligibility includes: Nevada-based for-profit small businesses (500 employees or fewer, U.S. owned and operated) focused on technology-based products/services with potential to create jobs in Nevada.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nevada-based for-profit small businesses (500 employees or fewer, U.S. owned and operated) focused on technology-based products/services with potential to create jobs in Nevada.
+Confirm the full requirements in the official notice before applying.